Big Data Isn't Just For Big Businesses Anymore

 In its simplest form big data is defined as the entire pool of digital information available to an organization.
 Taking this one step further, the data is generally broken down into two buckets commonly referred to as structured data and unstructured data.
 The way structured vs. unstructured data is determined is by whether or not the data is in a format that is simple for analysis (spreadsheet, application, database) or is just in a raw format like an article, blog or infographic.
 And this sort of data just keeps on growing.

-Ninety percent of the world’s data has been created in just the past 2 years and the amount of new structured and unstructured data will grow in the next year by 60 and 80 percent respectively.
+Ninety percent of the world’s data has been created in just the past two years and the amount of new structured and unstructured data will grow in the next year by 60 and 80 percent respectively.

 To put into perspective just how much data there is being created these days, here is a snapshot of one minute (not an hour or a day, but a minute)